Last updated on 09/07/2022

 Traditional Residence Halls (available to all students, regardless of class standing)

-Our traditional residence halls are often selected by first year students, as well as upperclass students who enjoy living in an engaged community environment.
-In these halls, students can live in single rooms (by themselves), double rooms (with a roommate), or can buy out a double room to live by themselves as a super single if availability allows.
+Our traditional residence halls are often selected by first year students, as well as returning students who enjoy living in an engaged community environment.
+In these halls, students can live in single rooms (by themselves), or double rooms (with a roommate).

 These halls include both mixed gender and gender-specific communities divided by floor (Bender or Dancer) or by proximity of rooms within a floor (Campbell, Hagemann, Noehren, Rider, Shull and Noehren).
 Restrooms in traditional residence halls are currently multi-stall and gender-specific.
+Noehren offers private pod-style bathrooms.
 We affirm students’ rights to live in the communities they most identify with in terms of gender identity, regardless of legal sex designation.
-Students who would like support exploring gender-related options in traditional halls outside of the All-Gender options in Noehren are encouraged to contact either Jean Wiesley in the DOR or Emily Harsch in the LGBT* Center.
+Students who would like support exploring gender-related options in traditional halls outside of the All-Gender options in Noehren are encouraged to contact Kate Tessier in Housing or Kalyani Kannan in Gender & Sexuality Services.

 Students who would like to live by themselves have several on-campus options, dependent on the type of environment they are interested in living in, as well as their restroom needs.
-Some of these options, including access by first-year students to spaces in upperclass housing, require making a request to the DOR or LGBT* Center.
+Some of these options, including access by first-year students to spaces in upperclass housing, require making a request to UHD.
+Students may also contact Gender & Sexuality Services to make a request on their behalf.
 Students do not have to disclose their identities in communication to staff members, but may be asked to explain what they need in a housing assignment in terms of proximity to gendered communities or restrooms.
 Single-occupancy options include:

-designated single-occupancy rooms (“Physical Single” and “Super Single”) in traditional residence halls with access to community restrooms in Shull and some residence halls (contact DOR for location and availability)
+designated single-occupancy rooms (“Physical Single” and “Super Single”) in traditional residence halls with access to community restrooms (contact UHD for location and availability)

-designated single-occupancy rooms in traditional residence halls with private restrooms (access is extremely limited and requires a request; contact Jean Wiesley for more information)
+designated single-occupancy rooms in traditional residence halls with private restrooms (access is extremely limited and requires a request; email email@example.com)

-designated single-occupancy suites and apartments with private restrooms in Lawther, Panther Village or Roth
+designated single-occupancy suites and apartments with private restrooms in Lawther, Panther Village, Roth or Jennings

 designated single-occupancy suites with a shared, semi-private restroom in Lawther

-multiple-occupancy apartments and suites purchased out by request to DOR for single residence in Lawther, Panther Village, Roth, or Jennings Court Apartments
+multiple-occupancy apartments and suites purchased out by request to UHD for single residence in Lawther, Panther Village, Roth, or Jennings Court Apartments

-double rooms with access to community restrooms purchased out as Super Singles by request in all of the traditional halls (contact DOR)
+- double rooms with access to pod-style restrooms purchased out as Super Singles by request in Noehren Hall (contact UHD)

-Both the DOR and the LGBT* Center are happy to assist students who are interested in exploring other options for inclusive housing.
-Please contact Jean Wiesley or Emily Harsch for direct support.
+Both UHD and GSS are happy to assist students who are interested in exploring other options for inclusive housing.
+Please contact Kate Tessier in Housing or Kalyani Kannan in Gender & Sexuality Services for direct support.

 We encourage students to consider all of their needs in their housing plans, including: